-Nicholas is an archaeologist and a postdoctoral researcher based at Stony Brook University in the USA.
-Since completing his PhD in 2010 at the University of Liverpool, UK, he has held research positions at the University of Western Australia (2012-2013), and the Laboratoire de Préhistoire et Technologie (UMR 7055) of the CNRS in Paris, France (2014-2015).
+Nicholas is an archaeologist and a postdoctoral researcher.
+Since completing his PhD in 2010 at the University of Liverpool, UK, he has held research positions at the University of Western Australia (2012-2013), the Laboratoire de Préhistoire et Technologie (UMR 7055) of the CNRS in Paris, France (2014-2015), and Stone Brook University, USA (2016-2018).
 He has conducted fieldwork and specialist lithic analysis in Zambia, Djibouti, Ethiopia, Australia, and Kenya.
 Nicholas became a member of the WTAP in 2014.

-Nicholas’s primary research interest is in understanding the functions of stone tools in the African Early and Middle Stone Ages.
-As well as his expertise in analysing the technology of how stone tools were made, he harnesses a specialist technique called lithic use-wear analysis to determine how they were used.
-This approach involves carefully examining the edges and surfaces of excavated stone tools under the microscope at ~10-150x, and comparing any damage traces observed with those generated on experimentally-used tools whose uses are known (e.g. digging, wood-working, butchery etc).
-This kind of work is a significant challenge in Turkana because the types of rocks typically available to hominin toolmakers in the Pliocene and Pleistocene (phonolites, basalts, trachytes) are coarse grained, and do not easily develop wear traces.
-Nevertheless, the numerous sites dated between 3.3 million years ago and 700,000 years ago that have been discovered across West Turkana offer a unique opportunity to explore the critical issue of tool use by early humans.
+Nicholas’s primary research interest is in understanding the manufacture of stone tools in the African Early and Middle Stone Ages.
+As well as his expertise in analysing the technology of how stone tools were made, he examines how they were used.
+This kind of work is a significant challenge in Turkana because the types of rocks typically available to Pliocene and Pleistocene hominin toolmakers in the Turkana Basin (phonolites, basalts, trachytes) are typically coarse grained, and do not easily develop traces of use.
+Since 2020, he has been leading WTAPs research and excavations at the 750,000 year old site of Nadung’a 13.

 In his own words